-Piazza del Duomo is Florence’s main square in the center of town, right next to the famous Duomo (cathedral) itself.
-This is one of the most iconic buildings in all of Europe with it’s crowning glory, Brunelleschi’s noble dome, visable from afar.
+Piazza del Duomo is Florence’s main square in the center of town, next to the famous Duomo (cathedral).
+This is one of Europe’s most iconic buildings with its crowning glory, Brunelleschi’s noble dome, visible from afar.
 The Basilica – or Dumo – is also called the Cathedral of Saint Mary of the Flower (Basilica Di Santa Maria Del Fiore).
-It is one of the major tourist draws due to its size, architecture and interesting history.
+It is a major tourist attraction due to its size, architecture, and exciting history.

-It’s also the location for many important events that take place in Florence throughout the year.
-On one side you will find the Baptistery, with its glittering Gates of Paradise and on the other Florence’s City Hall.
+It’s also the location for many important events in Florence.
+On one side, you will find the Baptistery, with its glittering Gates of Paradise, and Florence’s City Hall on the other.

-First, you can choose to climb between the layers of the dome 186 steps to reach the top, your kids will love this too.
-Queues can be long to get inside – especially during peak summer season – so we recommend buying tickets ahead of time.
+First, you can choose to climb between the layers of the dome 186 steps to reach the top; your kids will love this too.
+Queues can be long to get inside – especially during the peak summer season – so we recommend buying tickets ahead.

-From the Duomo, walk along Via de Martelli turning onto Via de Gori to reach the wonderful food market of Florence, Mercato Centrale.
+From the Duomo, walk along Via de Martelli, turning onto Via de Gori to reach the excellent food market of Florence, Mercato Centrale.

-At Mercato Centrale you will find Florence’s most famous food market, where all the locals go to buy their groceries.
-It opens daily from 10am until midnight.
+At Mercato Centrale, you will find Florence’s most famous food market, where all the locals go to buy their groceries.
+It opens daily from 10 am until midnight.
 Stop here to visit the many food booths to sample Florence’s finest treats.
-On the next level , find the food court and sample Italien fresh food and its best.
+On the next level, find the food court and sample fresh Italian food and its best.

-Next we recommend that all art and history enthusiasts visit the Uffizi Gallery.
-Take your time walking there via Piazza della Signoria.
-Built in 1565 to celebrate the a Medici family wedding, this square is surrounded by great shopping and often hosts musical entertainment.
+Next, we recommend that all art and history enthusiasts visit the Uffizi Gallery.
+Take your time walking there via Piazza Della Signoria.
+Built in 1565 to celebrate the Medici family wedding, this square is surrounded by great shopping and often hosts musical entertainment.

-Galleria degli Uffizi is a fantastic gallery and museum located next to Florence’s Palazzo Vecchio.
-It is the most visited art gallery in all of Italy, and many cultural exhibitions are also held here.
-Here you will find a large collection of sculptures, paintings and artifacts from Florence’s past.
-Best known is Botticelli’s work, including Primavera and The Birth of Venus.
+Galleria Degli Uffizi is a fantastic gallery and museum next to Florence’s Palazzo Vecchio.
+It is Italy’s most visited art gallery, and many cultural exhibitions are also held here.
+You will find an extensive collection of sculptures, paintings, and artifacts from Florence’s past.
+Botticelli’s work, including Primavera and The Birth of Venus, is best known.

 Our tip is to visit the ticket office outside of the Uffizi as soon as it opens in the morning.
 There will be a line, tickets cost around 12 euros each and you will have to book a time during the day to visit.
 Note!
 The museum is completely closed on Mondays!
 And if you want to visit on a public holiday or on a Saturday, you will need to purchase your tickets at least one day in advance.
 Use their website for buying tickets and get them sent by epost.

-The former residence of the Medici famly, Pitti Palace is now Florence’s largest museum and home to some of the world’s best art collections.
-The gardens are gorgeous and a perfect place for the kids to run around.
+The former residence of the Medici family, Pitti Palace is now Florence’s largest museum and home to some of the world’s best art collections.
+The gardens are gorgeous and perfect for the kids to run around.

 After your visit, head back across Ponte Vecchio.
-Walk towards Basilica of Santa Croce to see the burial place of Galileo Galilei, Machiavelli and Michelangelo.
-After having lunch at one of the many local eateries, walk via the Duomo, to Galleria dell’Accademia about 10 minutes away.
+Walk towards the Basilica of Santa Croce to see the burial place of Galileo Galilei, Machiavelli, and Michelangelo.
+After having lunch at one of the many local eateries, walk via the Duomo to Galleria dell’Accademia, about 10 minutes away.

 The Accademia Gallery of Florence (La Galleria dell’Accademia di Firenze) features the original Michelangelo David statue, Florence’s most famous work of Art.
 For me, it is worth the visit just to see this.